Tal Sholklapper, Co-Founder and CEO

 Eli Leland, Co-Founder and Chief Product Officer

-Dr. Eli Leland is a co-founder of Voltaiq and serves as the company’s Chief Product Officer, responsible for guiding the product roadmap and driving customer success.
-Prior to Voltaiq, Eli worked at the CUNY Energy Institute as the lead engineer two ARPA-E energy storage research projects.
-Before CUNY, Dr. Leland worked at Trilogy Software, where he successfully deployed large-scale enterprise software systems to Fortune 500 companies and was a Mirzayan Policy Fellow in Energy and Environmental Systems at the National Academies in Washington, DC.
+Dr. Eli Leland is a Voltaiq co-founder and serves as the company’s Chief Product Officer, responsible for guiding the product roadmap.
+Prior to Voltaiq, Eli worked at the CUNY Energy Institute as lead engineer on an ARPA-E energy storage and power conversion research project.
+Before CUNY, Dr. Leland worked at Trilogy Software, where he successfully deployed large-scale enterprise software systems to Fortune 500 companies.
+He was a Mirzayan Policy Fellow in Energy and Environmental Systems at the National Academies in Washington, DC.
 Eli has an MS and PhD in Mechanical Engineering from UC Berkeley, and a BSE in Mechanical and Aerospace Engineering from Princeton.

 Ethan Leland, Co-Founder and Chief Technical Officer